scrtlabs/protocol/docs/source/SubsystemArchitecture.rst

 11. The Enigma Contract re-runs the *selectWorker* pseudo-randomness algorithm to verify that the worker submitting the results is indeed the selected worker for the task.
 A greedy worker trying to compute more than its share of tasks would simply waste gas, as the unauthorized submissions get rejected by this verification method.

 Random sampling is one of the most important primitives in the network.
-While in later versions, this would be achieved by a distributed MPC algorithm, for Discovery it suffices to have a *principal* Enigma node that generates this kind of randomness.
+In later versions, this can be achieved by a distributed MPC algorithm, for this testnet it suffices to have a *principal* Enigma node that generates this kind of randomness.

 .. _section-1: